apache/pulsar/site2/docs/reference-metrics.md

 ### Managed ledger bookie client metrics

-All the managed ledger bookie client metrics labelled with the following labels:
+All the managed ledger bookie client metrics are labelled with the following labels:

 - *cluster*: `cluster=${pulsar_cluster}`. `${pulsar_cluster}` is the cluster name that you configured in `broker.conf`.